As much as I love a good gift, I’m also a minimalist and I try not to fill my life with too many things.

 Photo credit: Foot Cardigan

 This is my go-to for new t-shirts.
 I have a rotation of 8-12 t-shirts and when I wear through one, I order something new and support an artist on Cotton Bureau.

 Every entrepreneur (and hipster) needs a good beanie.
 Everlane makes fantastic products at super reasonable prices.
 Your head (or a friend/family member’s) will thank you for buying this.
-Available in gray and black.
+Available in multiple colors and styles.

 Travel Necessities For Entrepreneurs